 The program provides knowledge and skill development in operating heavy equipment.
-You must successfully complete the theory courses and two specialty courses.

 Graduates may find employment operating heavy equipment in the construction industry, pipeline and oil patches, forestry industry, or rural and urban municipalities.

 The First Qualified/First Admitted (FQFA) process is used for the majority of Saskatchewan Polytechnic programs.
 When we determine that you meet the program's admission requirements, you will be offered admission based on the date you fully qualify for the program.
 The earlier you provide the appropriate documents and information that qualify you for admission to the next intake, the earlier you might begin your studies.
 Your application, once qualified, is always considered for the next intake.

 Applicants to programs with multiple intakes in an academic year remain in the application pool until the last intake for that academic year has begun.
 Programs using the FQFA process receive applications year round and maintain an application pool for each academic year.
 Qualified applicants who are not offered a seat must reapply for the next academic year.

 Sponsored programs or programs targeted to specific groups do not accept applications year round or maintain an application pool.

 See Admission Processes for more information about this method of admission.

 Saskatchewan Polytechnic recognizes that adults learn in many different ways and through many different means.
 This includes acquiring knowledge and skills through life and work experience or non-formal training.
 A detailed Candidate Guide, which includes a self-audit for all PLAR-ready courses, has been developed for this program.
 This information guides a candidate through all steps in the PLAR process.

 Thanks to the generosity of donors and alumni, Saskatchewan Polytechnic gives away more than $2 million in student awards during the academic year.